What to expect as an Egg Donor

-The official match begins when you are notified by Conceptions that a recipient is interested in your profile and you verbally accept.
-A written agreement/contract between you and the Recipient(s) will then be drafted.
-A coordinator from Conceptions will ensure that you are aware of all aspects of the egg donor process, including your responsibilities (as well as those of your Recipient).
+The official match begins when you are notified by Conceptions that a prospective parent is interested in your profile and you verbally accept.
+A written agreement/contract between you and the Prospective Parent(s) will then be drafted.
+A coordinator from Conceptions will ensure that you are aware of all aspects of the egg donor process, including your responsibilities (as well as those of your Prospective Parent).

 At the start of the process, it will be necessary for you to undergo a thorough medical examination, including a pelvic exam, blood draw (to check hormone levels, infectious disease and any requested genetic testing), and an ultrasound to examine/measure your ovaries.
 In addition, we will coordinate a psychological evaluation with a psychologist or social worker who will speak with you to determine if you are mentally prepared to participate as an egg donor.
 All testing and evaluations will be done at no cost to you.

 Once the screening is complete and the agreements/contracts are in place, you will begin the egg donation cycle which typically takes between 3-6 weeks.
 The Egg Donation Cycle will begin with a few weeks of birth control pills (to synchronize your menstrual cycle with your Prospective Parent).